 they’ll fit just as well as the first wear because they won’t get stretched out that quickly.

 Another BIG no-no is tossing your undies in the tumble dryer.
 It's just about the worst possible thing you can do as the heat

 will cause shrinkage, as well as break them down shortening their life span exponentially.
 Ever seen those stringy thingies on lacey underthings?

-Yarn and elastic gets woven together to make stretch lace (which is much more delicate than galloon lace for example) and when exposed to heat or friction,
+Yarn and elastic gets woven together to make stretch lace (which is much more delicate than galloon lace for example).
+When exposed to heat or friction,

-the elastics break and become visable.
-Seriously, NEVER EVER throw them in the dryer, or you can kiss the elasticin your panties good-bye.
+these elastics break and become visable.
+Seriously, NEVER EVER throw them in the dryer, or you can kiss the elastic in your panties good-bye.

 If you truly want your underwear to last a little longer, you should tenderly wash them by hand.